-We have developed an online tool to help you assess whether your patient is eligible for funded COVID-19 antiviral treatments under section 4 of the access criteria.
+We have developed an online tool to help you assess whether your patient is eligible for funded COVID-19 antiviral treatments.

-We have prepared heat maps to help healthcare professionals interpret criterion 4.2 of the access criteria and identify eligible patients.
-These heat maps along with other resources have been developed to assist with interpretation of the access criteria.
+We have updated the heat maps to help healthcare professionals interpret criterion 4 of the access criteria and identify eligible patients.

 We will continue to monitor the evidence as it becomes available, as well as available supply and update the criteria as required.

-These examples include high-risk medical conditions listed on the Ministry of Health website on 7 April 2022.
-These conditions may change over time.
-Refer to the Ministry of Health website(external link) for the most up to date information.
+Examples are based on the high risk medical conditions listed on the Manatū Hauora - Ministry of Health website as of 12 September 2022.
+These risk factors may change over time.
+Please refer to the Manatū Hauora website(external link) for the most up-to-date high risk medical conditions.